darusakov/RusakovLab.github.io/models.md

 To integrate custom mechanisms into BrainCell, follow these steps:

-1. **Prepare the ZIP Archive**: Ensure your archive includes:
+1. **Upload the ZIP Archive**: The archive should include:
-   - A cell model with all mechanisms.
+   - A cell model with all mechanisms and geometry.
    - A DLL file specific to the mechanisms.
 2. **Unpack the Archive**: Extract the contents of the ZIP archive into the `Nanogeometry` folder of BrainCell.
 3. **Load the HOC File**: At the very beginning of activating the **BrainCell Export (BrainCell)** option, load the corresponding HOC file from the archive.